Nikos Zachariadis

-Nikos Zachariadis (Νίκος Ζαχαριάδης; 27 April 1903 – 1 August 1973) was the General Secretary of the Communist Party of Greece (KKE) from 1931 to 1956, and one of the most important personalities in the Greek Civil War.
+Nikos Zachariadis (Νίκος Ζαχαριάδης; 27 April 1903 – 1 August 1973) was the leader of the Communist Party of Greece (KKE) from 1931 to 1956.

+In 1931, he assumed the position of Secretary of the Central Committee of the KKE, by order of the Comintern, and he was the General Secretary of the Central Committee from 1935 to 1956.

+He was arrested by the Metaxas dictatorship in 1936.
+From prison, he lent his political influence to a united antifascist front following Italy's invasion of Greece on October 28, 1940.
+Despite his efforts to encourage unity and resistance in the face of fascist aggression, Zachariadis remained imprisoned and when the Nazis ultimately invaded and occupied Greece in 1941, Zachariadis was transferred to Dachau concentration camp, where he remained until the camp was liberated by the US Army in May 1945.

+Along with Markos Vafiadis, Zachariadis was an integral figure in the formation and operations of the KKE-led Democratic Army of Greece (DSE) during the Greek Civil War of 1946–1949.
+Following the collapse of the military effort in 1949, Zachariadis and other leaders of the DSE retreated to Tashkent, capital city of Uzbekestan SSR.
+He continued to receive support as the General Secretary of the "exterior" branch of KKE until the death of Joseph Stalin in 1953.

+Zachariadis fell out of favor with the Tashkent branch of KKE in 1955 and, following some infighting, he was removed from his post — ostensibly with the support and approval of Nikita Khrushchev — by May 1956.
+Zachariadis was expelled from KKE the following year.

+Zachariadis spent the rest of his life in exile in Siberia, initially in Yakutia and later in Surgut, where — according to official KGB records — he committed suicide in 1973.
+His body was returned to Greece in 1991 following the fall of the Soviet Union.

 Early life

 Nikos Zachariadis was born in Edirne, Adrianople Vilayet, Ottoman Empire, in 1903, to an ethnic Greek family.
 His father, Panagiotis Zachariadis, was of petty-bourgeois origin and worked as an expert in the Regie Company, a French firm possessing the tobacco monopoly in Turkey.

 In 1919, Nikos Zachariadis moved to Constantinople, where he worked in various jobs, including as a soldier.
 It was there that he carried out his first organized work in the working-class movement.
 After the defeat of Greece during the Greco-Turkish War and the population exchange between the two countries, the Zachariadis family was forcibly relocated to Greece and fell into poverty.
 In 1922 to 1923, he traveled to the Soviet Union, where he became a member of the Komsomol.
 He studied at various political and military institutions of the Soviet government and of the Communist International, including the International Lenin School.